mph005/ahh/docs/deployment.md

 # Deployment Guide for Massage Therapy Booking System

-This document provides step-by-step instructions for deploying the Massage Therapy Booking System to Microsoft Azure.
+This document provides step-by-step instructions for deploying the Massage Therapy Booking System to Microsoft Azure using Terraform as the Infrastructure as Code (IaC) solution.
 The system consists of an ASP.NET Core Web API backend and a React frontend.

 ## Prerequisites